The Multiplier Effect of Local Independent Businesses

 The multiplier is comprised of three elements — the direct, indirect, and induced impacts.

 - Direct impact is spending done by a business in the local economy to operate the business, including inventory, utilities, equipment and pay to employees.

-- Indirect impact refers to the conventional multiplier that happens as dollars the local business spends at other area businesses re-circulate.
+- Indirect impact happens as dollars the local business spent at other area businesses re-circulate.

 - Induced impact refers to the additional consumer spending that happens as employees, business owners and others spend their income in the local economy.

 The private research firm Civic Economics has executed the bulk of studies attempting to quantify the difference in local economic return between local independents and chain businesses.
-Their first such study (pdf), for the City of Austin, showed an independent book and music seller returned more than three times as much money to the local economy as a proposed Borders outlet would.
+Their first such study (pdf), for the city of Austin, Texas showed an independent bookseller (Book People) and music seller (Waterloo Records) returned more than three times as much money to the local economy as a proposed Borders Books and Music outlet would.*

-Those results have since been mirrored by more than ten other studies, each showing a much greater local multiplier for spending at independent businesses than chains.
+Those results since have been mirrored by subsequent studies (ten summarized here), each showing a much greater local multiplier for spending at independent businesses than chains.
 These studies measured the direct and indirect impacts to determine the base level local economic activity of a purchase made at a chain and a local independent business.

 The Institute for Local Self-Reliance conducted perhaps the simplest study of the local multiplier effect in several small Maine communities in 2003.
-It explored how much of a dollar spent at a local independent store is re-spent in the local area in the form of payroll, goods/services purchased from area businesses, profits spent locally by owners, and donations to area charities.
+The study examined how much of a dollar spent at a local independent store is re-spent in the local area as payroll, goods/services purchased from area businesses, profits spent locally by owners, and as donations to area charities.
 The study found each $100 spent at local independents generated $45 of secondary local spending, compared to $14 for a big-box chain — nearly identical to later results across the many Civic Economics studies.

-Civic Economics studies in Grand Rapids and Chicago expanded the exploration of the indirect impacts by including more business types (see discussion below) and added induced impacts, so the results are not directly comparable to most of their other studies or the ILSR Maine study.
+Other studies by Civic Economics in Grand Rapids, Michigan and Chicago expanded exploration of the indirect impacts by including more business types (see discussion below) and added induced impacts, so the results are not directly comparable to most other CE studies or the ILSR Maine study.
 While the body of research in this realm is still small, we are unaware of any studies inconsistent with the results referenced above.

 One study by Civic Economics has been the source of much confusion and been misrepresented extensively, to the detriment of many organizations.
 The study of Chicago’s Andersonville neighborhood found a total economic impact (direct, indirect and induced) of $.68 for each dollar spent at ten local independents, compared to $.43 projected for their chain competitors.
-However, the projection of indirect and induced impacts does not mean that $.68 of each dollar spent at a local independent “stays” in the local economy — an inaccurate claim that has been spread widely.
-It means $.68 of additional local economic activity ultimately is generated after additional spending cycles.
-Citing the higher numbers without explaining they include impacts by entities other than the original business is misleading and undermines your credibility.
+However, the projection of indirect and induced impacts does not mean $.68 of each dollar spent at a local independent “stays” in the local economy — an inaccurate claim that has been spread widely.
+It means $.68 of additional local economic return ultimately is generated after additional spending cycles.
+Citing the higher numbers without explaining they include impacts by entities other than the original business is simply wrong.

 In addition to being accurate, make sure your message is memorable.
 Saying, “independent retailers return more than three times as much money per dollar of sales than chain competitors,” is a far more memorable phrase than talking in terms of percentages or comparing $.48 to $.15.
 For restaurants, consider framing like “locally-owned independent restaurants return twice as much to our local economy than chain restaurants per dollar of revenue.”

-Of course, you could add "and buying remotely creates almost no local benefit--just a few minutes work for a delivery person.”
-You might also add for your outreach materials or interviews, “That adds up to a huge difference in creating local jobs and local wealth.”
-Calculating the added local wealth that would be generated by a 10% shift to local indepenents is one tactic successfully employed by several communities.
+Of course, you could add, “and buying remotely on the web creates almost no local benefit–just a few minutes’ work for a delivery person.”
+You also may add for your outreach materials or interviews, “That adds up to a huge difference in creating local jobs and local wealth.”
+Calculating the added local wealth that would be generated by a 10% shift to local independents is one tactic successfully employed by several communities.

 Details on Study Variants

 The size of the local premium varies depending on the type of business.
-This is where the San Francisco and Grand Rapids studies get interesting, because they work out the local multiplier for different business categories.
 Restaurants and service providers generate a large multiplier because they are labor-intensive and, therefore, more of each dollar of revenue goes to local payroll.
-Pharmacies, for example, generate a lower multiplier because so much of each sale goes to drug manufacturers.
 Most retailers, unless they source an exceptionally high percentage of their goods locally, also create a more modest multiplier than restaurants.

-This is not to say restaurants are better for economic development than pharmacies.
-Pharmacies have sizable revenue and professional job opportunities, so it's great for the local economy.
-It’s helpful to be aware of these differences because reporters sometimes ask why the local multipliers vary between studies.
-It's often because they are looking at a slightly different mix of businesses involved in a particular study will influence the results.
+This is not to say restaurants are better for economic development than retail.
+May retailers have sizable revenue and professional job opportunities, which are important to any local economy.
+It’s just helpful to be aware of these differences because the mix of businesses involved in a particular study will influence the results.

 In 2009, Stay Local!, an AMIBA affiliate in New Orleans, commissioned Civic Economics to evaluate economic return per square foot of retail space used by both local merchants and Target Corporation.
-The local merchants studied generated twice as much sales activity per square foot and nearly quadrupled the local econmic return per square foot compared to projections for Target.
+The local merchants studied generated twice as much sales activity per square foot and nearly quadrupled the local economic return per square foot compared to projections for Target.
 See the resulting report: Thinking Outside the Box (pdf).

-As for the overall impact on your local economy of shifting 10% of purchasing from non-local or asbentee-owned to locally owned businesses, you would need to know what the local multiplier is for each category of spending and what percentage of people’s spending is in each category. (i.e., 20% goes to groceries and the grocery multiplier is 0.15; 5% goes to books and the local multiplier is 0.32; etc.)
+To gauge the overall impact on your local economy of shifting 10% of purchasing from non-local or absentee-owned to locally-owned businesses, you would need to know the local multiplier for each category of spending and the percentage of people’s spending in each category. (i.e., 20% goes to groceries and the grocery multiplier is 0.15; 5% goes to books and the local multiplier is 0.32; etc.)

 Presumably, this is how Civic Economics arrived at the Grand Rapids figures for the impact of shifting 10% of all retail sales.
-The figure in that study works out to an average local multiplier of 0.16 across all retail categories.
+The average local multiplier in that study works out to 0.16 across all retail categories.

-*A Note on Franchises.
-Despite claims by countless franchisors (the companies that sell to a person wishing to operate a franchise--the franchisee), franchised businesses overall are no more likely to succeed than independent businesses and typically deliver a worse return on investment, as this article explains).
-In terms of local economic benefit, most franchises will fall in between local independents and chain competitors in the same business category.
+A Note on Franchises.
+Despite claims by countless franchisors (the companies that sell to a person wishing to operate a franchise — the franchisee), franchised businesses overall are no more likely to succeed than independent businesses.The local multiplier effect of most franchises will fall between that of local independents and chain competitors in their business category.